-Employers and industry have the skilled workers they need to be successful
+- Employers and industry have the skilled workers they need to be successful - The industry training system makes a vital contribution to BC's prosperity

-- 3. Industry drives BC's industry training and certification system to ensure it has the skilled workers needed to be successful - 4.
+- Training and skills recognition are accessible, flexible and responsive to individual needs - 2.
+ITA-issued credentials are valued because they enable employment, mobility and progression - Industry drives BC's industry training and certification system to ensure it has the skilled workers needed to be successful - 4.
 Industry has access to skilled workers with the right skills at the right time - 5.
-ITA-issued credentials are valued because they represent that standardized, industry-defined outcomes have been met
+ITA-issued credentials are valued because they represent that standardized, industry-defined outcomes have been met - 6.
+Maximize the value of all investments made in the system - 7.
+Effective partnerships enable collaboration and innovation among system stakeholders - 8.
+Promote understanding of the connection between training, skills and productivity